Theoretical Investigation on Inductive Bias of Isolation Forest: Preliminary

-In unsupervised anomaly detection tasks, however, ground-truth labels are unavailable, making the task inherently subjective.
+In unsupervised anomaly detection tasks, however, ground-truth labels are unavailable, making the tasks inherently subjective.
 Different individuals may consider different anomaly subsets, depending on one's preferences.
-There are no loss functions to optimize, and understanding the inductive biases of various anomaly detection algorithms is crucial, rather than focusing solely on their absolute performance.
-In this study, we compare two widely used anomaly detectors: iForest and $k$-NN.
+For such tasks, there are no loss functions to optimize, and understanding the inductive biases of various anomaly detection algorithms is crucial, rather than focusing solely on their absolute performance.
+In this study, we compare the inductive biases of two widely used anomaly detectors: iForest and $k$-NN.

 \textbf{iForest.} The concept of iForest~\citep{Liu08Isolation} has exceeded the scope of anomaly detection and become a learning framework for diverse machine learning tasks, including density estimation~\citep{Ting21Density}, time-series analysis~\citep{Ting21Isolation}, and so on.
-There are also many variants of iForest, such as SCiForest~\citep{Liu10SCiForest}, LSHiForest~\citep{Zhang17LSHiForest}, Deep Isolation Forest~\citep{Xu23DeepiForest}, OptIForest~\citep{Xiang23OptIForest}, etc. Note that theoretically understanding the large family of isolation-based methods is a long way to go.
+There are also many variants of iForest, such as SCiForest~\citep{Liu10SCiForest}, LSHiForest~\citep{Zhang17LSHiForest}, EIF~\citep{Hariri21EIF}, Deep Isolation Forest~\citep{Xu23DeepiForest}, etc. Note that theoretically understanding the large family of isolation-based methods is a long way to go.
 This paper focuses on the original iForest~\citep{Liu08Isolation}, which is the basis of understanding the idea of isolation as well as the large algorithm family.

-iForest works under the belief that anomalies are easier to isolate than normal data points if we uniformly randomly partition the whole feature space. iForest constructs a collection of iTrees independently, and the anomaly score is negatively correlated with the average depth, the path length from the root node to the leaf node.
+iForest works under the belief that anomalies are easier to isolate than normal data points if we uniformly randomly partition the whole feature space until all the points are isolated. iForest constructs a collection of iTrees independently, and the anomaly score is negatively correlated with the average depth, the path length from the root node to the leaf node.
 The procedure of iForest is detailed in Algorithms~\ref{algorithm:buildtree}-\ref{algorithm:isolationforest}.

 For convenience, we introduce two simplifications: relaxing the maximum depth of iTrees and directly outputting the average depth~\citep{Liu08Isolation} instead of computing the anomaly score.
 About the former simplification, constraining the maximum depth will not alter the relative order of isolation depths for different data points and is usually applied to detect multiple anomaly candidates~\citep{Liu08Isolation}, which is not the focus of this work.
 As for the latter simplification, note that the anomaly score introduced in~\citet{Liu08Isolation}